 *”Taiji quan” is the correct way in the official phonetic system Hanyu Pinyin

-The Shunlian Shenghuo Kungfu Academy allows its Students to learn any style with no limitation.
-However, we strongly suggest to follow a gradual, 3+2 years program where you will start from the basics to the toughest Shaolin Kungfu styles.
-Furthermore, this is the only way the Academy recognizes your achievements.
+The Shunlian Shenghuo Kungfu Academy allows its Students to learn any class with no limitation.
+However, we strongly suggest to follow a gradual 3+2 year program where you can start from the easiest skill to the most complex Shaolin Kungfu technique.
+Furthermore, this is the only way the Academy will recognize your achievements.